 I know some people cringe at the thought of getting another year older, but I'm not one of them.
 Having once been told by doctors that I'd be lucky to make it to the age of 20, reaching middle age and moving towards old age is a daily thing of wonder.
 I've written down my thoughts on mid-fifties birthdays before (they're here if you want to read them), so today I offer this instead:

 In some indigenous cultures it's traditional to give gifts, not receive them, on the day of one's birth...as an act of gratitude to the spirits and the ancestors, as well as to family and community, for the miraculous gift of life and all that makes our lives worthwhile.
-So this "Dog Child" today is my gift to all of you.
+So the "Dog Child" above is my gift to all of you.
 Please feel free to download the drawing and print it out if you wish.
 Her story begins Once Upon a Time....

 I leave it to each of you to decide where the tale might go from here.